-Year Ended Decemb
+Year Ended De cember 31,

-Services 2018 RMB 2019 RMB
+Services 2018 2019

+RMB RMB

-(in thousands)
+(in thous ands)

 Audit Fees (1) 5,147 45,012

 Audit-Related Fees (2)

-Tax Fees (3)
+Tax Fees (3) -

 Other Fees (4) 366 494

 Total 5,513 45,506

-- (1) Audit Fees.
-Audit fees mean the aggregate fees billed for each of the fiscal periods listed for professional services rendered by our independent registered public accounting firm for the audit of our annual consolidated financial statements and assistance with and review of documents filed with the SEC. - (2) Audit-related Fees.
-Audit-related fees mean the aggregate fees billed in each of the fiscal periods listed for professional services rendered by our principal auditors for the assurance and related services, which were not included under Audit Fees above. - (3) Tax Fees.
-Tax fees mean the aggregate fees billed in each of the fiscal periods listed for professional services related to tax compliance. - (4) Other Fees.
+(1) Audit Fees.
+Audit fees mean the aggregate fees billed for each of the fiscal periods listed for professional services rendered by our independent registered public accounting firm for the audit of our annual consolidated financial statements and assistance with and review of documents filed with the SEC.

+(2) Audit-related Fees.
+Audit-related fees mean the aggregate fees billed in each of the fiscal periods listed for professional services rendered by our principal auditors for the assurance and related services, which were not included under Audit Fees above.

+(3) Tax Fees.
+Tax fees mean the aggregate fees billed in each of the fiscal periods listed for professional services related to tax compliance.

+(4) Other Fees.
 Other fees mean the aggregate fees billed in each of the fiscal periods listed for professional services related to training, advisory and assurance for corporate and social responsibility reporting and professional services related to tax advice.